 However, determining fault can be complicated.
 While there are ways to show that perhaps the left-turning driver did have the arrow and therefore had the right of way, in the case where there are no traffic lights, and it’s one driver’s word against another, this can be difficult to prove.

 This is where having a car accident attorney to represent you becomes critical.
-A car accident attorney can help determine who was at fault in the car accident after a left turn by:
+A car accident lawyer can help determine who was at fault in the car accident after a left turn by:

 While most often the driver turning left will be blamed for a car accident, there are exceptions to this.